Become a Crisis Counselor – Education & Licensure Guide

 - Accreditation: The Higher Learning Commission (HLC); Council for Accreditation of Counseling and Related Educational Programs (CACREP)

 Each state has its own requirements for what is approved for licensing as a counselor.
 Most states consider a job as a crisis counselor to fall under the broader career category of clinical mental health counselors, domestic violence counselors, or substance abuse counselors.

-In order to be licensed as a clinical mental health counselor, states require licensure of a student who has completed a program at an accredited school.
+In order to be licensed as a clinical mental health counselor, states require the licensure of a student who has completed a program at an accredited school.
 The accrediting body of counseling education in the United States is the Council for Accreditation of Counseling & Related Educational Programs (CACREP).

 In most cases, a state’s licensing body expects a student to complete a minimum of 600 hours of internships and practicum.
-Walden’s program, for instance, requires 80 credits of core courses, 10 credits of specialization courses, and 100 hours of a practicum, and 600 hours of internship.
+Walden’s program, for instance, requires 80 credits of core courses, 10 credits of specialization courses, 100 hours of a practicum, and 600 hours of internship.

 Licensure of a Crisis Counselor

 Different states have different requirements for licensure in order to practice as a licensed mental health counselor.
 Some states, such as North Carolina, have three levels of licensure options.

 The North Carolina Board of Licensed Clinical Mental Health Counselors, for instance, offers a license for counselors who are only allowed to practice under supervision.
 The LCMHCAs must complete a minimum of 3,000 hours of supervised professional practice in order to qualify to practice without supervision as an LCMHC (non-restricted) licensee.
 The next level of licensure is the LCMHCS, which is an independent, unrestricted license.

 The state of Georgia, by contrast, has only two levels of licensure: the Associate Professional Counselor, which is the title required for a student to complete their supervised work experience, and the fully licensed Licensed Professional Counselor.